Ri Su-yong: Career

 He was replaced by Kim Hyong-jun in his diplomatic responsibilities between late 2019 and 2020, and removed from the Politburo and the State Affairs Commission.

 Personal life

-Ri was born on 15 June 1940 in South Hamgyong Province in Japanese-occupied Korea.
+Ri was born on 15 June 1940 in Kankyōnan Province, Korea, Empire of Japan (now South Hamgyong Province, North Korea).
 He studied at the University of International Affairs, studying at the department of French language.
 Ri has a reputation of being innovative, open-minded and result-oriented among those he has worked with.

-Ri had been Kim Jong-il's classmate.
+Ri had been Kim Jong Il's classmate.
 During his career, Ri took care of many personal and financial affairs of Kim, including his Swiss bank accounts.
-Ri also guarded Kim's children: Kim Jong-un, the present leader of North Korea, and Kim's sister Kim Yo-jong when the two were studying at an international school in Switzerland.
-Ri received the Order of Kim Jong-il on 14 February 2012.
+Ri also guarded Kim's children: Kim Jong Un, the present leader of North Korea, and Kim's sister Kim Yo Jong when the two were studying at an international school in Switzerland.
+Ri received the Order of Kim Jong Il on 14 February 2012.